peterdenman/treetagstudy/README.md

 # treetagstudy
 retention rate analysis for tree tags inside of anki. calculates true retention based on selected tag category instead of anki deck default.

 Standard Anki statistics focus on Decks.
-This add-on focuses on Tags, allowing you to drill down into your retention rates with granular, hierarchical precision.
-It identifies not just what you are failing, but why—analyzing retention, answer speed, and time-of-day performance.
+This add-on focuses on Tags, allowing you to drill down into your retention rates based on tag hierarchy.

 Manual Installation (Development Mode)
 1. Open Anki and navigate to Tools -> Add-ons -> View Files.